mbaykara/mbaykara.github.io/nav/about.md

 ## Hi There
 Hi!
 I’m Mehmet Ali

-Currently I am working as Sr. Solutions Architect
+Currently I am working as Sr. Solutions Architect at Grafana Labs.
+I like cloud native technologies and enjoy the infrastructure area.